 The sub-sill framing below the window opening is another area that is susceptible to water leaks.
 This typically occurs at the lower corners of the rough opening in the wall, usually where the coverage of the water resistive barrier is minimal.
 As such, the pan or sill flashing serves to protect the sub-sill framing of the wall and interior portions of a residence beneath the window openings that are susceptible to leakage.
 Consequently, the sub-sill drainage provided by pan or sill flashing is crucial in achieving the performance and longevity of installed windows.
 Lastly, the jamb and head flashings will provide reinforcement to prevent water intrusion.

-So, you may ask, “How can I find water leaks in my residence without an invasive approach?”
+So, you may ask, “How can we find water leaks in our residence without an invasive approach?”
 A non-destructive method to identify water leaks in windows is by thermal imaging.
 Thermal imaging is an essential tool for detecting moisture intrusion.
 During an investigation, the infrared technology can quickly and non-invasively zero in on the area of concern to find anomalies that may be created by moisture cooling.
 Monitoring the weather is crucial for successful results.
 Consequently, it is imperative to choose the optimum time to test and maintain a proper temperature control.
 For example, the greater the span in temperature from the outside to the inside of the residence, the better the thermal results.
 As such, a warm or hot climate is excellent for thermal inspections since air conditioning is cooling the interior of a residence.
 The following image depicts an example of this technique.

 As can be seen in the above image, the blue areas below the windowsill illustrate an example of a concealed water leak behind the gypsum wall board.
 It should be noted that the thermal images can reveal a growing problem that can lead to more extensive water damage to a residence.